heber-silva/CKA-Obsidian-Vault/Container/Image.md

         - It will work better with cluster autoscaling than manual node configuration.
     - Or, on a cluster where changing the node configuration is inconvenient, use `imagePullSecrets`.
 3. Cluster with proprietary images, a few of which require stricter access control.
-    - Ensure [AlwaysPullImages admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages) is active.
+    - Ensure [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages) is active.
 Otherwise, all Pods potentially have access to all images.
     - Move sensitive data into a "Secret" resource, instead of packaging it in an image.
 4. A multi-tenant cluster where each tenant needs own private registry.
-    - Ensure [AlwaysPullImages admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages) is active.
+    - Ensure [](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages) is active.
 Otherwise, all Pods of all tenants potentially have access to all images.
     - Run a private registry with authorization required.
     - Generate registry credential for each tenant, put into secret, and populate secret to each tenant namespace.
     - The tenant adds that secret to imagePullSecrets of each namespace.